vperrinfr/quick_google_integration_with_WA/README.md

 When the reader has completed this Code Pattern, they will understand how to:

-* Create an OpenWhisk action in the IBM Cloud Functions serverless platform
+* Create an IBM Cloud Functions action in the IBM Cloud Functions serverless platform
 * Import a skill into Watson Assistant
 * Invoke a skill with Watson using Node.js
 * Create an Google Assistant skill to reach tens of millions of customers